Kitware/dive/docs/Multicamera-data.md

 ## MultiCamera Tools

 Next to the dropdown for the camera selection is a camera settings icon.
-Clicking on that will open the multicamera tools.
+Clicking on that will open the context menu.
+Within this menu is a dropdown for selecting MultiCamTools.
 These tools provide a quick view of the selected track across all cameras.
 When a track is selected it will easily show the existing detections and tracks across multiple cameras.

 ![MultiCam Tools](images/MultiCam/MultiCamTools.png){ width=260px align=right }